lambdaclass/lambda_ethereum_consensus/README.md

 # which executes
 kurtosis run --enclave lambdanet ../ethereum-package --args-file network_params.yaml
 ```

-_Note: This command assumes the aforementioned locations with the ethereum-package at the same directory as this repo_

 Then you can simply connect to the node with the following: